ggranum/entity-forge/README.md

 ### Built In Forges

-The initial batch of forges cover only the basic primitive types, with Arrays/Lists 'on the way'.
+The initial batch of forges cover the basic primitive types, and object wrappers:

 ```javascript
 let BiggerUserForge = EF.obj({